State troops arrive in the Valley after Abbott announces border reinforcements

 READ MORE: Abbott sends state troops to U.S.-Mexico border to work with Border Patrol

-The state reinforcements were announced as Border Patrol deports dozens of migrants in the Valley.
+The state reinforcements were announced as Border Patrol deports dozens of migrants in the Rio Grande Valley.

-Channel 5 News is working to confirm if the group of soldiers who arrived are part of Abbott’s tactical border force.
+The group of soldiers will be assigned to Border Patrol stations within the RGV sector.

+"They will not be patrolling or doing any type of enforcement activities, our border patrol agents will continue to patrol our borders as we normally do," Christina Smallwood, the public affairs officer for the Rio Grande Valley Sector of the Border Patrol headquarters said.

 Sports Video